dj0abr/QO-100-Amsat-Converter-Remote-Display/README.md

         make
-    4) to install this software enter: sudo make install this installs the software and copies the web site files into the webserver directory
+    4) to install this software enter: sudo make install this copies the web site files into the webserver directory
-    5) start the program by entering:  ./amsatdisplay
+    5) start the program by entering:  ./ad

 # showing the display